Sustainability & Protecting the Environment

 - Plant native gardens: Native plants require less water and maintenance, provide shelter and food for insects and animals, and are beautiful!
 Find a list of plants native to our area in this US Fish & Wildlife Service Guide.
 The City is part of the National Wildlife Foundation's Mayor's Monarch Pledge, taking steps to plant and protect native habitats that support the monarch butterfly and other pollinators.
 Learn about planting monarch-friendly gardens.

-- Go Green!: Attend an environmental workshop or download Action Guides created in partnership with the Neighborhood Design Center for advice on everything from installing rain barrels to making your home more energy efficient.
+- Go Green!: Attend an environmental program or download resources and Action Guides for advice on everything from installing rain barrels to making your home more energy efficient.

 Environmental Volunteer Opportunities